urbit/urbit.org-reloaded/content/blog/creating-sigils.md

 This allowed us to start looking at possible combinations and selecting phoneme symbols based on their interplay with others.

-Once we had selected the final set, we went about compiling the sigil-js library that’s now publicly available.
-This turned out to be pretty technically complex — but the end result is a single js library that you can use to embed an SVG in almost any context on a web page.
-It’s called sigil-js, and you can find it [here](https://github.com/urbit/sigil-js).
-You can also see it in action and browse the available sigils [here](https://urbit.live/explore).
+Once we had selected the final set, we went about compiling the `sigil-js` library that’s now publicly available.
+This turned out to be fairly technically complex due to the different ways SVG is handled between browsers and Figma — but the end result is a single Javascript library you can use to embed an SVG in almost any context on a web page.
+See it in action and browse the available sigils [here](https://urbit.live/explore).
+If you're technically inclined, the [source](https://github.com/urbit/sigil-js) can be found on Github.

 <br /><br />

 ![](https://media.urbit.org/site/posts/essays/sigils9.png)

-We think the sigils are pretty successful.
-They look pretty nice in our native Urbit interfaces, people have made them into shirts and posters and cards, even laser-cut them to make stamps.
+We think sigils are pretty successful.
+They look nice in our native Urbit interfaces, people have made them into shirts and posters and cards, even laser-cut them to make stamps.

 Urbit ID and the sigils are components of Urbit that are totally separate from the OS — you can use them on their own and potentially even extend their functionality.
 We’re happy with what we’ve done with them so far, and hope that people will experiment with what’s possible with this naming and identity system as time goes on.

-Once your Urbit is actually simulating your entire physical experience, you can expect to see sigils appear in your field of view when someone calls you.
-Surely that can’t be too far away!